 Cuyahoga Valley National Park with Kids – Yoder Toter

 The Virginia Kendall Ledges Trail is 2.2 miles of breathtaking beauty.
 Travelers of all ages will appreciate the moss-covered boulders and sandstone cliffs.
-It’s best to keep little ones close or in a hiking carrier, but for older children, they may think they are in the jungles of southeast Asia, not northeast Ohio.
+It is one of the best national parks to visit with baby but it’s best to keep little ones close or in a hiking carrier, but for older children, they may think they are in the jungles of southeast Asia, not northeast Ohio.

-Death Valley National Park with Kids by Chris Travel Blog
+Death Valley National Park with Kid by Chris Travel Blog

 Death Valley National Park is a great park to visit with kids and a must-include on any USA west coast itinerary.
 It’s possible to visit just a day but best is to stay overnight so that you can also visit Racetrack Playa were boulders move but nobody knows why.
 Maybe they are the golf balls from the Devils Golf Course?
 Death Valley is a great place to tell stories to your kids while enjoying this alien world.